lunalu39/train-ticket-LDFI/README.md

 # ZL-LDFI with Train Ticket

 We implemented ZL-LDFI, an improved version of LDFI technique, to automate failure testing for the microservice based applications.
 Our evaluation uses Train Ticket system, you may find detailed description in train ticket folder.
+For this project, we edited train ticket original code about verification and redirect deployment file to our image repository.

 ZL LDFI requires to deploy train ticket with istio and install Jaeger as tool.